AI for Financial Analysis

 What AI does — Generate formulas, clean data, create pivot tables, and build models from natural language.
 Excel Copilot, Google Sheets AI, or LLM with spreadsheet context.

 Approach — Describe what you need.
 AI suggests formulas or structure.
-Verify logic before relying on outputs.
-Good for speeding up setup; not a substitute for understanding the model.
+Verify the logic before relying on outputs.
+Good for speeding up setup; not a substitute for understanding the underlying model.

 Forecasting and Modeling